abinit/abinit/doc/tutorial/paw2.md

 This file has been built in the following way:

-1-All-electrons calculation:
+1. All-electrons calculation:

     * First line: define the material in the first line

     * Second line: choose the exchange-correlation functional (LDA-PW or GGA-PBE) and select a scalar-relativistic wave equation (nonrelativistic or scalarrelativistic) and a (2000 points) logarithmic grid.

     * Next lines: define the electronic configuration:

-How many electronic states do we need to include in the computation?
+      *How many electronic states do we need to include in the computation?
       Besides the fully and partially occupied states, it is recommended to add all states that could be reached by electrons in the solid.
 Here, for Nickel, the 4p state is concerned.
-So we decide to add it in the computation.
+So we decide to add it in the computation.*

-\- A line with the maximum n quantum number for each electronic shell;
-   here "4 4 3" means *4s, 4p, 3d*.
+2. A line with the maximum n quantum number for each electronic shell; here "4 4 3" means *4s, 4p, 3d*.

-\- Definition of occupation numbers:
+3. Definition of occupation numbers:

    For each partially occupied shell enter the occupation number.
 An excited configuration may be useful if the PAW dataset is intended for use in a context where the material is charged (such as oxides).
 Although, in our experience, the results are not highly dependent on the chosen electronic configuration.
-We choose here the 3d8 4s2 4p0 configuration.
+   We choose here the *3d8 4s2 4p0* configuration.
 Only 3d and 4p shells are
    partially occupied ("3 2 8" " and "4 1 0" lines).
 A "0 0 0" ends the occupation section.

-\- Selection of core and valence electrons selection: in a first approach, select only electrons from outer shells as valence.
+4. Selection of core and valence electrons selection: in a first approach, select only electrons from outer shells as valence.
 But, if particular thermodynamical conditions are to be simulated, it is generally needed to include "semi-core states" in the set of valence electrons.
 Semi-core states